lnbits/lnbits/README.md

 # LNbits
-Free and open-source lightning wallet
+Free and open-source lightning wallet wrapper

 LNbits is a simple, free and open-source lightning-network wallet for bits and bobs.
 You can run it on your own server, or use this one.